These directors chairs were in need of a makeover. Spray stain was used for the wood and I made new DIY director chair replacement canvas.

 I made some DIY director chair replacement canvas and gave the chairs a new, darker stain color.

 I found these at a local garage sale for $10 for the pair.
-My son, Brian and his wife are both film makers so I texted them to see if they would be interested in them.
-Of course they were so I snatched them up.
+My son Brian is a film maker so I texted him to see if he would be interested in them.
+Of course he was so I snatched them up.

 Director chairs are something I have never tackled before and I didn’t think it could be very hard to make the new canvas covers.
 So…I dove right in.

 Thrift Store Challenge

 - Upcycle an item(s) from a thrift store, resale store, or garage sale into a new piece of decor.